BradHudsonGrant/java-backend-test/README.md

 Installation:

+Running the Code with Maven in Exploded Form:
 To ensure that the build target is removed before a new build, add the clean target.
 In the terminal or cmd run the follow lines
 "mvn clean install"
 Once built run the application.
 Enter the following
 "mvn spring-boot:run"

+OR

+To run the Code as a Stand-Alone Packaged Application mvn clean package spring-boot:repackage java -jar .\target\java-backend-test-0.0.1-SNAPSHOT.jar

 *Be sure to have nothing running on port 8080